alexandrenavarro/Model01-Firmware/README-WHY-MY-PERSONAL-LAYOUT.md

 Enter on the left of Space to be better accessible than the default place.

-The space is a macro, if Shift is press, the space is mapped to _ (useful when you type some constants in Java/Kotlin).
+The space is a macro, if Shift is press, the space is mapped to _ (useful when you type some constants in Java/Kotlin, generally the only case I have to type _).

 Super on the left of Enter (not really used anymore).